Lymphedema care at Mayo Clinic

 Your Mayo Clinic care team

-At Mayo Clinic, doctors trained in physical medicine and rehabilitation and vascular medicine form a multidisciplinary team with vascular surgeons to provide whole-person care to those with lymphedema.
+At Mayo Clinic, doctors trained in a variety of specialties — including Physical Medicine and Rehabilitation, Plastic and Reconstructive Surgery, and vascular medicine and surgery (Vascular Centers) — work together to provide care to those with lymphedema.

 Expertise and rankings